CAMPAIGNS

 Future Ready Fuel campaign

 The threat posed by the climate crisis means we must take action to reduce our carbon emissions.
-The way we heat our homes must change for crucial climate change targets to be met.
-The government has set a target for the UK to achieve net zero emissions by 2050 and, at the end of 2021, consulted on the proposals in its Heat and Buildings Strategy, which impact significantly on homes and businesses off the gas grid.
+This means the way we heat our homes must change for crucial climate change targets to be met.
+The UK government has set a target to achieve net zero emissions by 2050 and, in 2021, proposed that the installation of fossil fuel heating should be phased out in existing homes and businesses off the gas grid from 2026 and 2024 respectively.

 You can read the Heat and Building Strategy here.